 The provincial capital, Amphoe Mueang Phattalung (or Phattalung town), is 10 kilometres west of the lake and only 60 kilometres east of Trang town.
 A bustling downtown area is clustered around west-to-east running Apaiborirak Road (aka Route 4047), just west of the train station.
 Khao Ok Thalu and most other cliffs are two to three kilometres northeast of the train station along some lovely back roads.
 Apaiborirak Road continues east past the train station before ending at Baan Lam Pam

 is two kilometres west of the train station along Route 4047, which is known as Ramesuan Road to the west of downtown.
 Head straight north from the hospital for a half-kilometre along Choeytukaraj Road, passing a roundabout along the way, and you’ll reach Phattalung Police Station

 .
 There’s also a police box found a stone’s throw south of the train station, on the west side of the tracks.
 Several ATMs and banks

 dot the streets near the train station.

-Heading further afield, Route 4 runs west from Phatthalung to Trang and south to Hat Yai, while Route 41 shoots north into Nakhon Si Thammarat.
+Heading further afield, Route 4 runs west from Phattalung to Trang and south to Hat Yai, while Route 41 shoots north into Nakhon Si Thammarat.
 Beginning in Baan Lam Pam, smaller Route 4007 cruises north alongside the lake to Baan Pak Pra and Baan Thale Noi.
-South of Phatthalung town are a series of back roads leading to a bunch of offbeat attractions around Baan Khao Chaison
+South of Phattalung town are a series of back roads leading to a bunch of offbeat attractions around Baan Khao Chaison

 and Bang Kaeo.